Joko Widodo declared winner of Indonesia's presidential election | DW | 21.05.2019

 Indonesia's electoral officials rushed to declare incumbent President Joko Widodo the winner of the recent presidential poll amid fears of violence.
 Widodo's opponent Prabowo Subianto has claimed widespread cheating.

-The official tally roughly matches the estimates published just hours after the April 17 vote.
-However, Widodo refused to declare victory after the polls closed and instructed his supporters to wait for the official results in the 264-million-people nation.

-In turn, former general Subianto rejected the early estimates and declared himself the winner, saying that his associates put his support between 52% and 54% percent.
-Subianto also called on his voters to stage protests and accused the government of cheating.
+After the polls closed last month, Widodo refused to declare victory and instructed his supporters to wait for the official results.
+But his opponent Subianto declared himself the winner, saying that his associates put his support between 52% and 54%.
+Subianto, who is a former son-in-law of ousted military strongman Suhartoalso called on his supporters to stage protests and accused the government of cheating.

 On Monday, the nation's electoral watchdog rejected Subianto's claims of "massive and systematic fraud," saying there was no evidence for his claims.